THE TOP 100 COURSES IN THE UK & IRELAND

 The Top 100 By the Numbers

-There are 129 golf courses in the UK & Ireland that can rightly claim to be a top 100 course.
-That's because there are four publications: Golf Monthly, Golf World, National Club Golfer, and Top 100 Golf Courses each with their own list.
-Note Golf Monthly excludes courses which aren't accessible to the public.
-This egalitarian approach actually doesn't rule out a significant number of courses in the UK & Ireland, but does exclude the likes of ultra private clubs like Wentworth and Loch Lomond which appear on other lists.
+There are 133 golf courses in the UK & Ireland that can claim to be ranked in the top 100.
+That's because there are five publications: Golf Monthly, Golf World, National Club Golfer, Top 100 Golf Courses and now Golf each with their own list.
+Note Golf Monthly's approach differs from the others as it excludes courses which aren't accessible sans a member invite.
+Unlike some other parts of the world, this approach only excludes a handful of courses.

-We couldn't make a decision which list to go with (and are somewhat optimistic about our chances for these three) so are currently attempting to complete all four lists.
-Don't be surprised if we get less ambitious as we go on and focus on only one list.
+We couldn't make a decision which list to go with (and are somewhat optimistic about our chances) so are currently attempting to complete all five lists.
+Don't be surprised if we get less ambitious.

 Thankfully there is significant overlap.
-80 courses appear on all four lists.
-10 courses feature on three lists and an additional 11 courses appear on two lists.
-This leaves (as some Kumonsters might have already worked out), 28 courses which are unique to one list.
+75 courses appear on all five lists.
+16 courses feature on four lists.
+7 are on three lists and 5 are on two lists.
+This leaves (as some Kumonsters might have already worked out), 30 courses which are unique to one list.
+Note Golf Monthly has the highest number of unique courses at 13.

 England and London in particular is a pretty good base to tackle this challenge.
-Approximately half of the courses with at least one top 100 ranking are based in England (62 out of 129).
-Surrey alone is home to 13 top courses (more than 2x any other county).
-Coupled with the shires of Berkshire, Buckinghamshire and Hertfordshire, this amounts to 22 courses within a 90 minute drive of central London.
+Approximately half of the courses with at least one top 100 ranking are based in England (64/133).
+Surrey is home to 12 top courses - 2x more any other county.
+Coupled with the shires of Berkshire, Buckinghamshire, Oxfordshire and Hertfordshire, there are a total of 22 top ranked courses within a 90 minute drive of central London.

 Some well planned trips can cross off a bunch of courses in a flurry.
 Nine clubs are home to 20 top-rated courses.
-St. Andrews and Woburn both have 3 courses ranked within the top 100.
-Seven other clubs have two top-ranked courses.
-Trips to just three counties: Ayrshire (Scotland), East Lothian (Scotland Golf Coast) and Merseyside (England) each home to 6 top-ranked courses can cross off another 18.
+St. Andrews and Woburn are the leaders with 3 top rated courses - albeit Woburn only appears on Golf Monthly's list.
+Three counties - Ayrshire (Scotland), East Lothian (Scotland Golf Coast) and Merseyside (England) - are each home to 6 top-ranked courses.

 Britain's most prestigious tournament is played on Britain's most prestigious courses.
-All ten courses on the Open Rota appear in each top 100 list.
-National Club Golfer features 8 courses in the rota in its top 10.
-The least number of Open Rota courses in any top 10 list is 6.
-As a cohort, the Non-Royals (Turnberry, St. Andrews, Muirfield, Carnoustie) outrank the Royals (Portrush, St. George's, Birkdale, Lytham and St. Annes, Troon and Liverpool).
+All ten courses on the Open Rota appear on each top 100 list.
+Perhaps surprisingly, the Non-Royals (Turnberry, St. Andrews, Muirfield, Carnoustie) trump the Royals (Portrush, St. George's, Birkdale, Lytham, Troon and Liverpool) when it comes to ranking.

 The same can't be said about Ryder Cup venues.
 The last three GB&I hosts, fail to make any list.
 Fun fact.
 The King's course (Gleneagles) served as the driving range during the Ryder Cup and is on the top 100 list.
 Its sister course (the Queen's) is also ranked in the top 100.
 The course the event was played on (PGA Centenary) is not.